Legalisation of documents from Cuba for use in the Netherlands

 - the civil status records office in Havana

-- the Bufete de Servicios Especializados (in Spanish)
+- the Bufete de Servicios Especializados (information in Spanish)

 Cuba only issues original birth certificates.
 When requesting a document, explain that you need to use it abroad.